MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 Great, you've learnt to:

 - Setup the two core objects of this game
-- Create custom sub classes of *SKSpriteNode*
+- Create custom subclasses of *SKSpriteNode*
-- Added a custom *Enumeration* type for use in tracking your game objects
+- Add a custom *Enumeration* type for use in tracking your game objects
-- Implemented property observation with *didSet*
+- Implement property observation with *didSet*

 Next you will get started building the Sushi Tower!